Coastal Brown Bear & Coastal Wildlife Photo Tour

-A superb brown bear photo tour.
+A superb brown bear and coastal wildlife photo tour.
 I guide this tour supported by the best charter boat in the bear viewing business, Coastal Explorer, with renowned Alaskan captain Chuck Keim at the helm.
 Nobody does it better.

 - - 6 nights on the boat